- Those with which YOU must comply

 - Live and ride on specified offshore islands

-- Intend to ride a moped and passed the car tests before 1st Feb 2001
+- Passed the car driving test before 1st Feb 2001

 When you’ve completed CBT you’ll be given a DL196.
 You must produce this before you can take the practical motorcycle test.